calculator_logo

 How to choose car insurance coverage

-Choosing the right car insurance coverage starts with understanding what you need and how much it costs.
-That includes what you can afford to pay both in premiums and out-of-pocket after an accident, and what you have to lose if an accident results in a lawsuit.
-Auto insurance coverage limits should match your personal risk level, and options like roadside assistance are also based on personal need.
-You might feel comfortable with a higher deductible, or you might prefer to pay more in premiums to have a low deductible if there's a claim.
+To choose the right car insurance coverage, you need to know what you need and how much it costs.
+That includes what you can afford to pay both in premiums and out-of-pocket after an accident, and what you have to lose if you're at fault in an accident.
+Auto insurance coverage limits and options should match your personal risk and needs.
+You might feel comfortable with lower limits while someone else might need the peace of mind of extra coverage.

 Before you buy, it's important to understand the different types of car insurance, what’s required by law and what additional coverage is available.
 You also need to consider your vehicle and how often you use it.
 For example, if you work at home your needs are different from someone who runs a daily carpool in the family minivan.

 A car insurance coverage calculator can help you find the right auto insurance coverage and estimate rates.
-While getting the cheapest car insurance rate is important to most people, you don't want to be underinsured.
-Saving money by cutting coverage can be a lot costlier in the long run.
+While getting the cheapest car insurance rate is important to most people, saving money by cutting coverage can be a lot costlier in the long run.
 Answering a few quick questions can help you find the best car insurance coverage for your situation and compare car insurance cost for the right coverage levels.

 How to calculate car insurance coverage and estimate costs